wseban/Cookie-Corner/README.md

 - [License](#license)

 ## Installation
-If using the active link, no install required.
+If using the active link, no installation required.
 If developing:
 - Create a new repository on your GitHub account.
 - Clone this repository.